UmitErenAyhan/Current_Measurement_Tracking/README.md

 # Current_Measurement_Tracking
-Project from my internship at TrioMobil that measures current and graph this measurement.
+Project from my internship at Trio Mobil that measures current and graph this measurement.

 ## Team Members
 - [Idil Bil](https://github.com/idil-bil)